FPT-Algorithms for the \ell-Matchoid Problem with a Coverage Objective: Introduction

-As a warm-up, we show that our simple, combinatorial branching procedure is sufficient to produce a kernel of size $\Gamma_{\ell,k} \triangleq \sum_{q = 0}^{(k-1)\ell}\ell^q$ for the general, weighted \textsc{$\ell$-Matchoid} problem, parameterized by $\ell$ and the rank $k$ of the $\ell$-matchoid.
-This set can be computed \emph{deterministically} using $\Gamma_{\ell,k}\cdot |T|$ independence oracle queries plus the time required to sort the elements of $T$ by weight.
-To see this result in a larger context, we point out that for fixed-parameterized tractability, the \textsc{$\ell$-Matchoid} problem is in a sense the most general problem one can handle using only an independence oracle.
-Consider the related \textsc{$\ell$-Matroid Parity} problem, we are given disjoint blocks of $k$ elements whose union must be independent in a single matroid.
-Although both this problem and the \textsc{$\ell$-Matchoid} are reducible to one another~\cite{Kaparis20,LovaszPlummer}, Lovasz~\cite{Lovasz1981} and Jensen and Korte~\cite{Jensen82} show that even when $\ell=2$, any algorithm finding $k$ blocks whose union is independent (implying a solution of value $2k$ in our setting), one needs $\Omega(n^{k})$ independence queries.
-Therefore, our results give a new a separation between the \textsc{$\ell$-Matchoid} and the \textsc{Matroid $\ell$-Parity} problems in the parameterized setting.
+More precisely, in the \textsc{$\ell$-Matroid Parity} problem, we are given disjoint blocks of $k$ elements whose union must be independent in a single matroid.
+Although both this problem and the \textsc{$\ell$-Matchoid} are reducible to one another~\cite{Kaparis20,LovaszPlummer}, Lov\'asz~\cite{Lovasz1981} and Jensen and Korte~\cite{Jensen82} show that even when $\ell=2$, any algorithm finding $k$ blocks whose union is independent (implying a solution of value $2k$ in our setting) needs $\Omega(n^{k})$ independence queries.
+Therefore, our results give a new separation between the \textsc{$\ell$-Matchoid} and the \textsc{Matroid $\ell$-Parity} problems in the parameterized setting.
 To reconcile this apparent contradiction, we note that the classical reduction between these problems takes an instance of \textsc{Matroid $\ell$-Parity} with optimal solution $k$ to an \textsc{$\ell$-Matchoid} instance with optimal solution $n + k$.
 Thus, the given lower-bound for \textsc{Matroid $\ell$-Parity} indeed does not apply if we parameterize by $k$.
 It is also interesting to observe how critically the linear representability of matroids affects the tractability.
 Marx~\cite{DBLP:journals/tcs/Marx09} gives a randomized FPT-algorithm for \textsc{Matroid $\ell$-Parity}, parameterized by $\ell$ and $k$, thus showing that it is possible to circumvent the lower bound of~\cite{Jensen82,Lovasz1981} when the matroid is linear.